 Oh, and Barbie?
 Let's say word were to leak out that Dr. Cox was doling out the feel goods...
 I'll make you pay.
 You have no idea.
 Huge.

-Audrey Horne from Twin Peaks.
-At first sight she seems to be a spoiled troublemaker who aspires to be a femme fatale (often successfully), but with time it is revealed that she's actually an lonely innocent with good intentions.
+- Audrey Horne from Twin Peaks.
+At first sight, she seems to be a spoiled troublemaker who aspires to be a femme fatale (often successfully), but with time it is revealed that she's actually a lonely innocent with good intentions.
 She also seems to be the only virgin in the whole Twin Peaks town.